-Height of building on relatively flat lot is measured from grade at front of house to peak of roof.
+Height of building on relatively flat lot is measured from proposed finished grade at front of house to peak of roof.

-Height of building on steep lots where there is more than a 10-foot difference in elevation between the front and rear of the building is measured from grade at a point five feet out from the front or rear exterior wall on the lowest side of the house to the peak of the building.
+Height of building on steep lots where there is more than a 10-foot difference in elevation between the front and rear of the building is measured from the proposed finished grade at a point five feet out from the front or rear exterior wall on the lowest side of the house to the peak of the building.